Logos and uniforms of the New York Jets: 1960–1962: Titans of New York

 Cornerback Darrelle Revis wearing the New York Titans throwback uniform in 2008.
 This design combined the original shade of gold from 1960 with the 1961–62 striping modifications.

 The original Titans of New York wore navy blue jerseys with old gold serifed block numerals, gold pants with two parallel blue stripes on each side, and navy blue helmets with a single gold stripe down the center and no logo decals.
 The white jerseys had navy blue numerals.
 The designs resembled those of Notre Dame due to an affinity the franchise's original principal owner, Harry Wismer, had for the Fighting Irish; Wismer, who was considered a sportscasting pioneer, broadcast replays of Notre Dame football games prior to owning the Titans.
-In 1961 the Titans added UCLA-style shoulder stripes (white and gold on the blue jerseys, navy blue and gold on the white jerseys), changed the pants striping to a blue stripe flanked by white stripes, and employed a somewhat brighter shade of gold.
+In 1961 the Titans added player names to the back of the jerseys above the numerals along with UCLA-style shoulder stripes (white and gold on the blue jerseys, navy blue and gold on the white jerseys), changed the pants striping to a blue stripe flanked by white stripes, and employed a somewhat brighter shade of gold.

+The Titans had a primary logo that did not appear on the uniform, consisting of the word "TITANS" in thick gold italic block lettering outlined in navy blue with the first "T" elongated, a small "THE" above and "OF NEW YORK" below in navy blue, spelling out "THE TITANS OF NEW YORK"; to the left was a monochromatic image of a football player in navy blue, facing the viewer, in motion with arms and shoulders raised in a tackling pose.